Psychological Support for People Experiencing Long-Covid.

-We are aware that many people with long-covid are finding it difficult to access support locally.
-To develop our service in this area we are offering group-work which can be accessed online.
+We are aware that many people with long-covid are finding it difficult to access support.
+As part of our service in this area we are offering group-work which can be accessed online.

-We are offering courses which will each last for ten sessions.
-The courses will offer different approaches to managing long-covid, at the same time as each recognising the core need for pacing, the variety of physical symptoms associated with this condition, and the potential for trauma being present.
-The therapists involved are all experienced in helping people deal with difficult emotions and trauma reactions.
+Course leaders are experienced therapists who recognise the core need for pacing, the variety of physical symptoms associated with this condition, and the potential for trauma being present.
+They are all experienced in helping people deal with difficult emotions and trauma reactions.

 Each course will accommodate up to twelve people.
-If this is of interest to you please contact us.
-You will be offered an initial confidential assessment within 2 weeks which will enable you to discuss payment and plan a start date.
+If this is of interest to you, please contact us.
+You will be offered the initial confidential assessment within 2 weeks which will enable you to discuss payment and plan a start date.

 Course A: Hidden Strengths

 It is accepted that mindfulness can be a valuable aid in managing chronic physical and mental health conditions.
 With long-covid it is important that the practitioners offering support can help the client negotiate the challenges involved in looking inwards at their experience, taking from the practice what is right and needed by them.
-This course will introduce participants to some of the key practices which can help change the way in which they think about their condition, and consequently, how they feel.
+This course will introduce participants to some of the key practices that can help change the way in which they think about their condition.